-The University of Groningen (UG) and the University Medical Centre Groningen (UMCG) will launch its PhD Scholarship Programme on 1 September 2016.
-Over a period of 5 years, this specially designed PhD programme will offer places to 850 PhD scholarship students.
+On 1 September 2016, the University of Groningen (UG) and the University Medical Centre Groningen (UMCG) launched its PhD Scholarship Programme.
+Over a period of 6 years, this specially designed PhD programme will offer places to 1500 PhD scholarship students.
 Conditions of the PhD Scholarship Programme include that the PhD candidate has to write his or her own research proposal, the programme must adequately prepare the students for their future working practice, and participants are recognized as students and not employees.
 This document describes the most important aspects of this new scholarship programme.

 Recruitment and selection

 PhD scholarship students are selected on the basis of their CV and their own research proposal.
 The students are selected by the faculty Graduate Schools, which each have a fixed number of places to allocate.
 Each Graduate School applies its own procedures and deadlines to the recruitment process.
 General information about the recruitment, including selection procedure and links to the faculties’ own recruitment pages, can be found at http://www.rug.nl/education/phd-programmes/phd-scholarship-programme/.

 Candidates who are currently following a UG research or selective Master’s specialization will write a research proposal as part of their current programme.
 Candidates of other degree programmes can write their research proposal in consultation with a UG primary supervisor.
 The Graduate School may invite the selected candidates to spend a short period (3-6 months) at the UG (or the UMCG in case the PhD training is localized there) in order to get to know the supervisors and research groups and to write their research proposal.
 Candidates who wish to apply are advised to contact the Graduate School of their choice (see http://www.rug.nl/education/phd-programmes/faculty-graduate-schools).